 Privately Funded Border Wall Near Completion In New Mexico

-Initial sections of fencing for a privately funded border wall were installed last weekend in Sunland Park, N.M. as the result of a crowdfunding effort that went live in December.
+Initial sections of fencing for a privately funded border wall were installed last weekend in Sunland Park, N.M., as the result of a crowdfunding effort that went live in December.

 On Thursday, the leaders of the project showed off the nearly completed section of wall, running across rough terrain next to where the official border barrier ends.
-Project leaders claimed they have mapped out at least 10 other spots along the border where they could build more wall.
+Project leaders said they have mapped out at least 10 other spots along the border where they could build more wall.

-President Trump has repeatedly tried to win funding for the construction of a border wall — building that wall was a centerpiece of his 2016 presidential campaign.
+President Trump has repeatedly tried to win funding for the construction of a border wall, which was a centerpiece of his 2016 presidential campaign.
 But he has faced opposition by Congress and by the courts.
-Recently a judge in California temporarily blocked the administration from using funds not appropriated by Congress to build a wall.
+Recently, a judge in California temporarily blocked the administration from using funds not appropriated by Congress to build a wall.

-U.S. Air Force veteran and We Build the Wall founder Brian Kolfage told reporters that the construction site on private land in Sunland Park was chosen two months ago after he and other project leaders heard complaints of theft and other security issues from residents of the area.
+U.S. Air Force veteran and We Build the Wall founder Brian Kolfage told reporters that the construction site on private land in Sunland Park was chosen two months ago after he and other project leaders heard complaints of theft and other security issues from residents in the area.

 "It's the stories of the American people who drive this," Kolfage said.
 "This is a project that was started by the American people who all believed in border security and who believe there is a crisis down here."